We believe in one God, the Father, of whom are all things, and we in him.

 We believe that all the members of the human race have been created equal, in the image of God, and therefore promote inclusiveness in all our churches and ministries.
 Based on this principle the Communion, allows the ordination of women to holy orders with the same rights and duties of men.
 We also understand that the Communion makes no distinction as to race, nationality, gender, sexual orientation, social status, profession, marital status, political belief and culture of its members.

-Is open to ordain men and women of any sexual orientation.
-Believes that debauchery and sexual promiscuity are contrary to the spirit of the Bible, and that all unions that are authentic and loving, between two mature human beings, should be respected and blessed in our church.
+This Communion is open to ordain and allows the ordination of men and women regardless of their orientation.
+It believes that debauchery and sexual promiscuity are contrary to the spirit of the Bible, and that all unions that are authentic and loving, between two mature human beings, should be respected and blessed in our church.

 We trust in the Lord and therefore we put all our gifts at the service of others, we believe that pastoral and educational work are also important, so we meet the needy in various spaces, schools, hospitals, universities, poverty zones, etc to create new hopes and develop social programs that benefit those who seek us